Concordium/concordium-dapp-examples/sponsoredTransactionsAuction/frontend/README.md

-# Sponsored Transactions Web Application
+# Auction Sponsored Transactions Web Application

-The example project included in this repository serves as a working example of how to integrate sponsored transactions with smart contracts on the Concordium blockchain.
+This front end interacts with the [sponsored-enabled-auction](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/sponsored-tx-enabled-auction) and the [cis2-multi](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis2-multi) smart contracts.
+Users can bid for the items in the auction contract by using a sponsored-transaction-enabled token as a payment method (no CCD required in the user's wallet).
 This web app supports the following flows with the browser wallet:

--   Compute the message of a sponsored updateOperator transaction => Sign it with the wallet => Submit the signature and some input parameters to the `/submitUpdateOperator` backend endpoint.
--   Mint an NFT to your wallet => Compute the message of a sponsored transfer transaction => Sign it with the wallet => Submit the signature and some input parameters to the `/submitTransfer` backend endpoint.
+- Mint payment tokens to your wallet.
+- Add an item to the auction contract.
+- View your item from the auction contract.
+- Bid for an item without sending a transaction from the browser wallet.
+In other words, without paying for the transaction fees from your browser wallet.
+This flow first computes the message hash for the bid transaction which you have to sign in your browser wallet.
+Then this signature is submit to the `/bid` backend endpoint.

-The backend creates a sponsored transaction and submits it to the `permit` function in the smart contract {index: SMART_CONTRACT_INDEX, subindex: 0}.
-You can look up the SMART_CONTRACT_INDEX in the `package.json` file.
+The backend creates a sponsored transaction and submits it to the `permit` function in the smart contract {index: CIS2_TOKEN_CONTRACT_INDEX, subindex: 0}.
+You can look up the CIS2_TOKEN_CONTRACT_INDEX in the `package.json` file.
 The backend returns the transaction hash to the frontend.

 Note: Use the same smart contract index for the frontend and backend.
-In other words, use the SMART_CONTRACT_INDEX from the `package.json` file (frontend folder) when starting the backend server.
+In other words, use the CIS2_TOKEN_CONTRACT_INDEX and AUCTION_CONTRACT_INDEX from the `package.json` file (frontend folder) when starting the backend server.

 Note:
+The smart contract code at {index: CIS2_TOKEN_CONTRACT_INDEX, subindex: 0} can be found [here](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis2-multi).
-The smart contract code at {index: SMART_CONTRACT_INDEX, subindex: 0} can be found [here](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs).
+The smart contract code at {index: AUCTION_CONTRACT_INDEX, subindex: 0} can be found [here](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/sponsored-tx-enabled-auction).

 ## Prerequisites

--   Browser wallet extension must be installed in Google Chrome and the Concordium testnet needs to be selected or a mobile wallet needs to be set up that supports wallet connect in order to view smart contract details or submit transactions.
+-   Browser wallet extension must be installed in Google Chrome and the Concordium testnet needs to be selected.

 ## Running the sponsored txs example (without backend -> submitting the sponsored transaction to chain will fail)